API, also REST API

 A module that sends messages and alerts to the responsible people when some important events and changes with data in the system happen.
 In Targetprocess, there are email notifications of multiple sources: the ones configured in Process Workflow settings, Following (subscription), and @mention notifications.
-Push notifications sent into mobile client apps are also supported.

-More information: Owners of entities
+More information: Notifications

-Owner, of a view, report or dashboard
+Owner, of a view, report, or dashboard

 A user who created it and who can manage its settings.
 Administrators can manage objects and change owners for them.

-Data and views showing people and their project allocations on a timeline view.
+Data and views showing people and their project allocations on a Roadmap view.
 It allows you to see and manage how many projects a person is allocated to, when they are allocated, and what availability they have both currently and in the future.